SPAAM-community/AncientMetagenomeDir/ancient-microbiome/README.md

 This page describes columns definitions for the Ancient Microbiome list.

-Spaces should be replaced with underscores.
 Optional fields (e.g. Sample Age), can be filled with `NA` to indicate 'no reported value'.

 All column with 'defined categories' should be validated against `standards.tsv`.
 This is to ensure data consistency, e.g. alll Calculus samples